Koenari/Alchemist/README.md

 - Make it possible to click on the Alchemist window to automatically craft the selected item.

+- There seems to be a bug that causes nothing to show up after crafting sometimes

 You got another idea?
 Send me a message on [http://www.esoui.com/downloads/info120-Alchemist.html#comments](ESOUI)!